Changing Dashboard Cluster Lights

 Check cruise control plug

-Once you have done everything so far, don't forget to clean the display and the speedometer disk a little. to clean.
-You won't be able to get to it later.
+Once you’ve done everything up to this point, don’t forget to clean the display and the tachometer dial.
+You won’t be able to access them later.

-Before you continue assembling your speedometer, we recommend that you foil your speedometer needles.
-Why foil and not paint?
-With pointer paint, there is a risk that you will not be able to paint evenly.
-The end result is that some areas brighter than others.
+Before you continue reassembling your tachometer, we recommend wrapping your cluster needles.
+Why wrap and not paint?
+With paint, there’s a risk that you won’t be able to apply it evenly.
+As a result, some areas will shine brighter than others.

 Change speedometer illumination: Foil the pointers